Frequently asked questions

 - On the 22nd of February, 2022 Belarus adopted a new National Strategy for Water Resources Management in the Conditions of Climate Change for the period up to 2030.
 It describes E40 waterway mainly as a possibility for economic and tourism development but also mentions that it may entail a threat to environmental safety, biodiversity hotspots, and archeological sites.

-- According information submitted to UNECE in 2023 (see para 45 UNECE’s report) Belarus is working on eliminating bottlenecks and ongoing projects on the E40 waterway.
-Upgrading hydraulic structures on the Dnieper-Bug canal; upgrading of Ovzichi Lock to Class Va requirements by 2024; upgrading the remaining lock in 2025–2026; and relocating Brest river port.
+According to information submitted to UNECE (see para 45 UNECE’s report) Belarus is working on eliminating bottlenecks and ongoing projects on the E40 waterway, including upgrading hydraulic structures on the Dnieper-Bug canal and relocating Brest river port.
 Hence it seems that Belarusian sections of the E40 are planned to be constructed in individual bits, as in Poland and Ukraine, so we are worried about a salami slicing fait accomplice.

 The Pripyat, one of Europe’s most pristine rivers